trueangle/kotlin-native-aws-lambda-runtime/README.md

   --tracing-config Mode=Active
 ```

-You can now test the function using the AWS CLI or the AWS Lambda console
+Test the function using the AWS CLI:

 ```bash
 $ aws lambda invoke